souvik0306/Into_the_Ice/Readme.md

 # Into the Ice: Robot Cave Navigation Simulation

 This project simulates the movement of a robot descending into a cave of varying thickness using a PID controller to stay within the boundaries.
-Here's a breakdown of the components:

 ## Installation Guide